The Force (2009 TV series): Format

 The first episode followed a single murder over the course of the investigation.
 The body of a woman was found burnt in a suitcase in the Hampshire countryside.
 After initial confusion concerning forensic and DNA evidence, a numberplate led to Ziaul Haque, who worked in the same hotel as a Polish woman who had been reported missing.
 Haque was questioned, but it was not until CCTV footage of him carrying a suitcase to his room with ease, before dragging it back down, was found that he was charged with murder.
 Haque then commit suicide in his cell.

 The second episode of the series followed Crystal, a dedicated rape unit in Portsmouth.
 Crystal was the first unit of its kind established outside London.
 The third episode looked at a 2007 case of arson and murder, nine months after the incident, as it is investigated by Hampshire's Major Crime Unit.
 The series featured "unprecedented" access to the police, and was edited to include "24-style split-screens and portentous piano score", which Andrew Pettie, writing for The Daily Telegraph, said served to "undermine the subject matter by highlighting the difference between real police work and the slick, seamless way it is usually portrayed on television".
 Despite the editing, the segments were date-stamped, so that viewers could understand the timeframe.

 Reception

 The Force was well received by critics.
 Andrew Pettie, writing for The Daily Telegraph, described the first episode as following "a shockingly unpleasant – and therefore macabrely fascinating – murder investigation".
 Rachel Cooke, writing for the New Statesman, said the programme "is compelling television, the kind that you watch with a queasy feeling, and all your fingers crossed", and added that it "has been carefully made, over a period of several years, and beautifully edited, and it tells you a great deal more about 21st-century Britain than anything in Ian Rankin."
 Both reviewers noted that The Force was more interesting than they had anticipated.

+The Force won the prize for the best documentary series at the 2010 Grierson Awards.